MKU (company): Business

+Platform armouring

-MKU designs, manufactures and supplies ballistic kits to global forces for their tracked and off-road vehicles across ACVs (Armoured Combat Vehicles) & APCs (Armoured Personnel Carriers).
+MKU designs, manufactures and supplies ballistic kits to global forces for their tracked and off-road vehicles across Armoured Combat Vehicles (ACVs) & Armoured Personnel Carriers (APCs).
 These kits can be installed on platforms in real time in combat zones depending on the mission criticality and combat requirements, and often include standalone armours or add on armours, and spall liners.

 Spall liners protect the soldiers in APCs from spall effect arising due to penetration of hull by high speed projectiles like anti-material rifles.
 Such spall effect delivers multiple impacts on the occupants by injuries from fragments arising due to breach of vehicle hull from anti-material rounds.

+Aircraft armouring

 MKU has created armour panels for more than 20 types of helicopters including De Havilland DHC-6 Twin Otter, Pilatus PC-6 Turbo Porter, Bell UH-1/212 Huey-Types, Boeing CH-47, Eurocopter B0-105, Eurocopter Puma/Super Puma/Cougar, Sikorsky CH-53, Mil Mi-8/17, NH Industries NH-90.
 The company uses its German engineered patented system MODULARE SCHUTZ TECHNIK and Polyshield V6 technology to build up to 40 per cent lighter and thinner armour panels for different aircraft that protect the platform from small handguns, assault rifles, armour piercing ammunitions, fragments, and heavy machine guns.
 A reduced weight of the panels also translates into more useful payload and increases the endurance of the aircraft which means the pilot can have more crew and more ammunition or rations inside the aircraft.
 The products are in use on warships as well for, e.g., armouring German-built warships in Turkey.

-The Kanpur-based defence manufacturer also joined with French defence technology giant Thales Group to produce night vision devices in the country.
-The MoU was signed on the sidelines of India's largest defence exhibition organised Defence Expo2020 Lucknow, Uttar Pradesh in February this year.
+Ballistic helmets

+The Indian Army placed an order for 1,58,279 (158,279) ballistic helmets in December 2016 through capital route at the cost of ₹180 crore.
+The first batch of 7,500 helmets was delivered in June 2018.
+The Indian Navy would also receive 13,981 helmets.
+They would be used for counterterrorism along the Line of Control, counterinsurgency in the Northeast India as well as in UN peacekeeping missions by Indian personnel.

+At the Aero India 2023, MKU unveiled a ballistic helmet made specifically for Sikhs serving in the military.
+The helmet is designated as the Kavro SCH 111 T ‘Veer' and reportedly offers protection from 9mm rounds.